CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 ### 1. Update/Deploy the new version of EZID code
 CDL note:
-* Deploy the new release tag with settings to disable the EZID service and background jobs
+* Deploy the pre-release tag with settings to disable the EZID service and background jobs
   * Make sure the EZID code base is deployed on the specified tag
   * Make sure the EZID service and background jobs are not started

 Puppet configuration `uc3-ezid-ui-<dev|stg|prd>.yaml` options:
 ```
 ensure_service: stopped
-project_revision: <new_release_tag>
+project_revision: <pre_release_tag>
 background_jobs_active: false
 ```